Director, Barton Juvenile

 Areas of Expertise

-Waldman began her legal career as a litigation associate at Debevoise & Plimpton in New York.
-She then spent over five years as a senior attorney at Advocates for Children, a nonprofit organization dedicated to ensuring quality and equal public education services for New York City’s most vulnerable students.
-While at AFC, Waldman represented parents and students at all levels of administrative proceedings to obtain appropriate special education services for students with disabilities, represented students in student discipline cases, served as co-counsel in several impact litigation cases in federal court and directed the pro bono and law student intern programs.
+Prior to joining the Juvenile Defender Clinic in 2006, Professor Waldman practiced in New York for 9 years.
+She began her legal career as a litigation associate at the law firm of Debevoise & Plimpton.
+She then worked for almost 6 years as a senior attorney at Advocates for Children of New York, a non-profit organization dedicated to ensuring quality and equal public education services for New York City’s most vulnerable students.
+While at Advocates for Children, Professor Waldman represented parents and students to obtain appropriate special education services for students with disabilities, represented students in school discipline proceedings, served as co-counsel in several impact litigation cases in federal court, and directed the pro bono and law student intern programs.

 Education: BA, Haverford College; JD, University of Chicago Law School.